Wlanfr3ak/nato-alphabet-trainer/README.md

 An interactive web application for learning and practicing NATO and German radio alphabets with speech support.

 ### Features
 - **Multiple Choice Mode**: A letter is displayed with four answer options.
 Click the correct code word.
-Auto-advances after 1 second.
+Auto-advances after a delay scaled by the speech speed slider.
 - **Dictation Mode**: Each letter is spoken aloud.
 Type the letter you hear with immediate feedback.
 - **Test Mode**: Complete 10 words quickly with automatic progression and final accuracy score
-- **Adjustable Speech Speed**: Control voice speed from 0.5x to 2x
+- **Adjustable Speed**: Slider controls speech speed in dictation mode and transition speed between questions in multiple choice mode (0.5x to 2x)
 - **Visual Feedback**: Wrong letters shown in red during tests
 - **Multiple Alphabets**: Switch between NATO and German radio alphabets
 - **Bilingual UI**: Switch between English and German interface using EN/DE buttons
 - **Word Options**: Toggle names, birth dates (DD.MM.YYYY), GPS coordinates, and German license plates independently
 - **German License Plates**: Real district codes with authentic syntax, including special government plates (BD, BP, BT, THW, Y, Z)
+- **Anti-Repeat**: Letters are cached for 10 rounds to avoid repetition.
+The correct answer never appears at the same position twice in a row
+- **Touch-Optimized**: Hover effects only active on devices with mouse support
 - **Progress Tracking**: Monitor accuracy for each alphabet
 - **Responsive Design**: Works on desktop and mobile devices

 ### Usage
 1. Choose your preferred alphabet (NATO/German) by clicking the score boxes
 2. Switch between Multiple Choice and Dictation mode
-3. Adjust speech speed as needed (0.5x - 2x)
+3. Adjust speed as needed (0.5x - 2x) – affects speech in dictation mode and transition speed in multiple choice mode
 4. Optional: Enable names, birth dates, GPS coordinates, and/or German license plates
 5. In dictation mode, disable names to practice only specific content (e.g., license plates only)
 6. Type the letters as they are spoken